-Budgeting is not always easy.
+Budgeting doesn’t have to be tough.
 At the basic level, budgeting means you understand exactly how much money you earn and then you make smart decisions about how you manage that money.
-But everyone knows there are unexpected expenses or emotional whims that can blow up your budget.
+On the other hand, life can sometimes get in the way when there are unexpected expenses or emotional whims that can blow up your budget.
 The key is to minimize, or better prepare for, those occurrences with a solid budgeting strategy that includes building up your savings account.

 Balance your fun and your future by setting aside extra money in an interest-earning savings account at United Community Bank or a safe investment, such as one of our certificates of deposit.
 When you get a better handle on your finances, you will be able to enjoy life without worrying so much.